-Join Tim Grey for an in-depth discussion in this video Assigning a profile, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Assigning a profile, part of Photoshop CS6: Optimal Output.

 Photoshop includes the ability to assign a profile to an image. …What that means is that you're essentially assigning an interpretation …of the color values in the image, determining what specific RGB values …actually represent in terms of a color.
 However, you're probably not ever going …to need to use the Assign Profile feature. …Let's take a look at this feature and how it might be used, so that you can better …understand what it would be used for and why you probably don't need this feature …in your workflow.
 There tends to be some confusion between …the Assign Profile and Convert To Profile commands.…